 This 620 Sq.
 Ft.
 Container House in Dallas, TX is a guest post by Amber Richter – share yours!

 Our container house is 620 sq. ft. with two bedrooms and two bathrooms.
 It will be finished at the end of August!
 Spray foam and drywall are done.
 House is painted.
 We put the floors down and building the kitchen now.
 When all is said and done our container home cost about $60,000.
 Once we decided to go all in and start this project I rented my condo in California, quit my job, and moved to Dallas so we could start building.

-Most difficult part of transitioning into a tiny home?
+The most difficult part of transitioning into a tiny home?
 Selling all of my furniture and clothes.
-Definitely a difficult thing to do.
+Definitely, a difficult thing to do.
 A tiny home forces you to only have what you need.
-Our bedroom closet is also our laundry room and water heater room, which leaves me space for maximum 10 outfits plus some PJ’s and shoes under the bed.
+Our bedroom closet is also our laundry room and water heater room, which leaves me space for maximum of 10 outfits plus some PJ’s and shoes under the bed.
 Nothing else.
 It’s been fun to find small furniture pieces together that works for the both of us.
 A great way to start our new life.
 Please enjoy, learn more and re-share below.
 Thank you!

 620 Sq.
 Ft.
 Container House in Dallas, TX